yoannLafore/enhanced-unet-road-seg/README.md

 * A custom PyTorch dataset class is defined in `dataset.py` to wrap the dataset in a PyTorch-compatible format and to apply the augmentations described below.
 This module also provides utilities for loading the data either as a standard split or within a k-fold cross-validation setup.

 * To mitigate overfitting and improve model robustness, an image augmentation pipeline was implemented.
 The `transform.py` file defines the training transformation `augmented_transform`, which applies a combination of spatial transformations (scaling, rotation, affine) and photometric transformations (hue variation, brightness adjustment, compression), each applied with a given probability.
-The pipeline concludes with image normalization.
+Finally, the image is converted to `torch.Tensor`.

-* The validation and test transformation, `default_transform`, applies normalization only.
+* The validation and test transformation, `default_transform`, only converts the image to `torch.Tensor`.

-* Dataset statistics (mean and standard deviation) are computed once in `compute_mean_std` over the full dataset.
-Although this technically introduces minimal information leakage into the validation folds, the practical impact is considered negligible.

 ### 3. Model